Slavery in Egypt: Abolition and aftermath

 The abolition of the slave trade in to Egypt contributed to the outbreak of the Mahdist war in Sudan (1881–1899), since the slave trade to Egypt was one of the main sources of income in Sudan at the time.

 While slavery as such was not banned, the effect of the reforms in practice phased out slavery during the following decades.
-By the early 20th-century, slavery in Egypt was no longer common enough to be visible and the target of Western criticism.
+By the early 20th-century, slavery in Egypt was no longer common enough to be visible or the target of Western criticism.

-In 1901 a French observer shared his impression that slavery in Egypt was over "in fact and in law"; the Egyptian census of 1907 no longer listed any slaves, and in 1911 Repression of Slave Trade Departments were closed and transferred to Sudan.
+In 1901 a French observer shared his impression that slavery in Egypt was over "in fact and in law"; the Egyptian census of 1907 no longer listed any slaves, and in 1911 the Repression of Slave Trade Departments were closed and transferred to Sudan.

 The anti-slavery reforms gradually diminished the Khedive harem, though the harem of the Khedive as well as the harems of the elite families still maintained a smaller number of male eunuchs and slave women until at least World War I.

 Khedive Abbas II of Egypt is noted to have bought six "white female slaves" for his harem in 1894, ten years after this had formally been banned, and his mother still maintained sixty slaves as late as 1931.

 In 1922, Rashid Rida, editor of the progressive Egyptian newspaper al-Manar, condemned the purchase of Chinese slave girls for concubinage and said that it should not be seen as legitimate.

 In the 1930s, Egypt answered the Advisory Committee of Experts on Slavery (ACE) of the League of Nations, who conducted a global slavery investigation in 1934–1939, that there was no longer any slavery in Egypt, and that no new slaves could be imported via the ongoing Red Sea slave trade, since they policed the waters of the Red Sea outside Egypt, preventing any import of slaves via the Red Sea coast.